Wondering what to see in Genoa? Check out this detailed itinerary that uncovers all the beauties of the Ligurian capital in four wonderful days!

 “I have never seen anything like this Genoa!
 It is something indescribably beautiful, grandiose, characteristic… I really would not know how to start explaining the impression that all this has had and is continuing to have on me…” – Richard Wagner in a letter to Minna Wagner, 1853.

 In this article, I’m going to share a four-day itinerary covering most of the top things to do in Genoa, including tips on where to eat and sleep.
-Prepare your comfy shoes, it will be a packed four days!
+And now prepare your comfy shoes, it’s gonna be a packed four days!

 Day 1 in Genoa: deep dive into the city’s splendid past